 They Killed Kenny Again: All four as Daolon Wong's dark chi warriors.
 They POOF when "dying" they can experience lethal wounds as comedy, every single episode.

 Drago's henchmen.
 It consists of Strikemaster Ice, DJ Fist and MC Cobra.
 Originally a pizza boy, Ice joined a monastery where he learned martial arts and met his boys Fist and Cobra.
 After they were kicked out of the monastery for bad behavior, the Ice Gang sought revenge but were stopped by Jackie and the Enforcers.
 They were later recruited by Drago and changed them into his dragon henchmen.

 Genius Bruiser: Cobra and Fist managed to build a submarine out of broken cars in their junkyard hideout.
 It's possible that they built the monster trucks and tasers used to kidnap Jackie, Uncle, and Captain Black in the second to last episode.

 Monkey King is a trickster monkey.
-He is released whenever someone pulls his puppet form's leg, the luckless victim becoming a puppet in his place, only to be restored if he pulls their leg, which he isn't likely to do of his own free will.
-He might seem like an irritating prankster at first glance, but he takes a very dim view of anyone trying to spoil his fun...
+Based on the Chinese legend Sun Wukong, he is released whenever someone pulls his puppet form's leg.
+The luckless victim becomes a puppet in his place, only to be restored if he pulls their leg, which he isn't likely to do of his own free will.
+He might seem like an irritating prankster at first glance, but he takes a very dim view of anyone trying to spoil his fun.